Roaming-Initiative/roaming-initiative-hardware/RITower.md

 # RITower

-This is the main device for creating a mesh backbone that connects devices over long distance, and contains an optional UPS for resistance to utility failure.
+A Roaming Initiative Tower is a compilation of hardwarethat you can use to create a mesh backbone, it will connect devices over long distance, and can contain a UPS for resistance to utility failure.

 ## Shopping list